ceterumnet/AlpacaHub/README.md

     - [x] Achieve conformance with ASCOM Conform Tool (there are a few issues to work through on this)
  - [x] Implement focuser driver
- - [ ] Implement better descriptions
+ - [ ] Implement better descriptions in device driver implementations
- - [ ] Implement firmware version to data pulled
+ - [ ] Implement firmware version to data pulled into the device driver implementations
- - [ ] Implement support for log file as an option
+ - [ ] Implement support for logging to file as an option
- - [ ] Implement CLI help
+ - [x] Implement CLI help
  - [x] Implement web screen for information
  - [x] Implement web setup screen for devices
  - [x] Implement Alpaca Management API